Yesterday, a journalist writing for a financial magazine asked me this question:

 While these are helpful as a starting point, they don’t get to the heart of what determines the quality of the advice and service your financial adviser provides.

 I think there are a few additional questions you can ask to help ensure you get great advice and support.

-Over 11,000 people have read this article, after searching for information on financial advice fees.
-If you’re like them, and think you’re overpaying for financial advice (or about to), call me on 1300 369 045 or email firstname.lastname@example.org – and get a second opinion.
+Over 32,000 people have read this article, after searching for information on financial advice fees.
+If you’re like them, and concerned you’re not getting value for your financial advice, call me on 1300 369 045 or email email@example.com – and get a second opinion.

-At some point over the next year, you may receive a Fee Disclosure Statement from your financial planner.
+At some point in the last few years, you may have received a Fee Disclosure Statement from your financial planner.
 If you know what to look for, this statement will help you work out if your financial adviser is worth their money.